CraigKelly/evoimage/README.md

 ## Overview

-This is currently very experimental.
+This project is currently experimental (as in pre-alpha).
+Once it is stabilized and there have been some decent results we will add a Results section.
 See `main.go` for command line options and the main loop.
 See `representation.go` for the main representation and encoding.

 ## Implementation

-The main loop is fairly simple but includes some adaptations during the run.
+The main loop is a standard generational GA, but includes some adaptations during the run.
+(Note that we equate "making progress" with an increase in the best individual - which is a decrease is our minimized fitness score).

 * We use elitism (see Elitism below)
-* Mutation rate is increased when progress isn't being made (see Mutation below)
+* Mutation rate is increased when progress has stalled (see Mutation below)
-* The population size increases every generation progress isn't made, but returns to the default level when progress is seen
+* The population size increases every generation progress is not made, but returns to the default level when progress resumes
 * Tournament size is rotated (see Selection below)

 ## Fitness Function